writethedocs/www/docs/conf/portland/2024/writing-day.rst

 - Project leads: Attendees bringing ideas, content, or OSS projects to work on with contributors.
 - Contributors: Attendees looking to contribute to various content projects.

-**Here are some examples of projects that you might see at the conference:**
+**Here are examples of projects that you might see at the conference:**

 -  Open-source software documentation
 -  General documentation writing